 The only available mechanism, that is impeachment, is too impractical.
-The only way through which the members of the higher judiciary that are the Chief Justices and Judges of Supreme Court and High Courts are accountable or can be removed is through impeachment according to the Indian Constitution.
+The only way through which the members of the higher judiciary that are the Chief Justices and Judges of Supreme Court (SC) and High Courts (HC) are accountable or can be removed is through impeachment according to the Indian Constitution.
 Many regard impeachments as a failure, but before moving into that, is far-reaching to see the constitutional provisions.
-Under Article 124(4), only on the grounds of proven misbehaviour or incapacity the process of impeachment is carried out.
+Under Article 124(4), only on the grounds of proven misbehavior or incapacity the process of impeachment is carried out.
 The Judges Inquiry Act 1968 says that a complaint against a judge is to be made by a resolution signed either by 100 members of the Lok Sabha or by the 50 members of the Rajya Sabha to their respective presiding officers.
-Comprising two judges one from Supreme Court there is a three member committee including Chief Justice of India if it is against the judge of a high court and two Supreme Court judges if it is against a sitting judge at the Supreme Court.
-Before making a recommendation Investigations are carried out to the house.
+There is a three member committee comprising two judges one from supreme court and the third is the Chief Justice of India if it is against the judge of a high court and two supreme court judges if it is against a sitting judge at the supreme court before making a recommendation Investigations are carried out to the house.
 If the committee concludes in favor of the impeachment process it takes place.
 The matter is then discussed in both houses of the parliament.
 The accused judge is also given a chance to speak in his favor.
 After the discussion is over and the judge is heard, the house put the motion for vote.
 A resolution then passed by both houses with 2/3rds majority.
 This whole process should be completed within a single session.
 Once the resolution is passed it is sent to the President for his assent.

 According to the Oxford Dictionary 'Accountable' means 'to be responsible and answerable for your own actions.
 Being able to explain the reason those actions'.
 Accountability is the precondition of democracy.
 Transparency promotes accountability.
 All the public servants and departments are accountable.
 But there manner of being accountable may differ from department to department.
-Judiciary is also answerable to both legislature as well as executive.
-Although the accountability meter differs for judiciary also in comparison to legislature and executive.
-However because of various social problems like corruption it is a severe blow to the government.
+Judiciary is also answerable to legislature as well as executive, anlthough the accountability meter differs for judiciary also in comparison to legislature and executive.
+However, because of various social problems like corruption it is a severe blow to the government.
 This has shaken up the faith of the people.

-The superior court have been a great organ which has exercised its powers variedly and also one of the strongest organ of the government.
-The executive activity as well as he legislation can be struck down by the judiciary.
+The superior courts have been a great organ which has exercised its powers variedly and also one of the strongest organs of the government.
+The executive activity as well as the legislation can be struck down by the judiciary.
 It is beyond imagination that even the judicial system which has all the burden of saving the rights of the people has gone wrong at many points.